 Alarms: Each programmed alarm shall appear on at least one graphic screen.
 In general, alarms shall be displayed on the graphic system schematic screen for the system that the alarm is associated with (for example, chiller alarm shall be shown on graphic cooling system schematic screen).
 For all graphic screens, display analog values that are in a ‘high alarm’ condition in a red color, ‘low alarm’ condition in a blue color.
 Indicate digital values that are in alarm condition in a red color.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 07/29/2020